aktsbot/dotfiles/README.md

 My blog has a [write up](https://blog.aktsbot.in/swaywm-on-debian-11.html) on how to set it all up on a minimal debian install.

+The [desktop](desktop) directory has configs for an ubuntu desktop session with i3.

 ## Quick dwm setup guide

 - Get the source `git clone https://git.suckless.org/dwm --depth=1`